 To address the first three items, you need to have an honest discussion with yourself.
 Think about your client profile and your specific desires for banking.
 What are the challenges you face?
 What are the requirements you need to meet?
 Then, address any concerns for yourself and find banks that specifically cater to your needs.

 This kind of inward reflection can help make your account opening much faster.
-You will eliminate applications at banks that aren’t interested in your business, and you will save time and money in the process.
+You will eliminate applications at banks that aren’t interested in you or your business, and you will save time and money in the process.